Why is my recessed lighting flickering lights

 How do I know if I should call an electrician for flickering recessed lights?

-If the flickering is widespread or you're unsure of the cause, it's best to call a licensed electrician to diagnose and repair the issue.
-Attempting DIY electrical work can be dangerous if you're not properly trained.
+If the flickering is intermittent or you're unsure of the cause, it's best to call an electrician to diagnose and fix the problem.
+They can safely inspect the wiring, connections, and light fixtures to determine the root cause.

 Connect with certified professionals in your area